 The CDC evaluates the number of deaths and what caused them.
 They publish a weekly report to see what is causing the most deaths in certain age groups.
 The leading cause of death is actually heart disease followed by cancer, according to the stats.
 Data like this is necessary for public health awareness.
 It’s amazing that CDC keeps track of each disease-related death being recorded and uses it to make health campaigns to help the public.

-Want to see more?
+Want to see more data sets?
 Check out the 5 Very Interesting Data Sets on Data.gov blog on iDashboards.com.

 All data is courtesy of data.gov and may be removed at any time.